bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

   "422", "Cannot start of instance.
 Instance has already launched."
   "500", "Internal server error"

-.. note:: To start an instance it must have a status: "failed", "stopped" or "ready".
+.. note:: To start an instance it should have a status: "failed", "stopped" or "ready".

-When instance is starting, framework starts on mesos.
+When instance is starting, framework starts on Mesos.

 Response example::